On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Computational Results

 \subsection{Effect of Noise in Data}

-Now we would like to address a well-known issue of the noise present in the measurements due to improper electrode--tissue contacts, possible electrode misplacement, wire interference, etc. The effect of noise has already been investigated by many researchers both theoretically and within practical applications with suggested approaches to mitigate its negative impact on the quality of images.
-In this section we compare the effect of noise in reconstructions obtained by the gradient-based SNOPT with PCA and our proposed non-derivative customized CD methods.
+Now we would like to address a well-known issue of the noise present in the measurements due to improper electrode-medium contacts, possible electrode misplacement, wire interference, etc. The effect of noise has already been investigated by many researchers both theoretically and within practical applications with suggested approaches to mitigate its negative impact on the quality of images.
+In this section, we compare the effect of noise in reconstructions obtained by the gradient-based SNOPT and MMA (both with PCA) and our proposed derivative-free customized CD method.

-In Figure~\ref{fig:model_8_noise_comp} we revisit model \#1 presented first in Section~\ref{sec:model_valid} now with measurements contaminated with 0.5\%, 1\%, 2\% and 5\% normally distributed noise.
-As expected, we see that various levels of noise lead to oscillatory instabilities in the images reconstructed by the gradient-based approach utilizing parameterization via PCA.
-This will obviously result in multiple cases of false positive screening.
+In Figure~\ref{fig:model_8_noise_comp}, we revisit model~\#1 presented first in Section~\ref{sec:model_valid} now with measurements contaminated with 0.5\%, 1\%, 2\% and 5\% normally distributed noise.
+As expected, we see that various levels of noise lead to oscillatory instabilities in the images reconstructed by the gradient-based approaches utilizing parameterization via PCA.
+This will obviously result in multiple cases of false positive outcomes in screening procedures.
 On the other hand, our new approach with sample-based parameterization shows its stable ability to provide clear and accurate images with the appearance of false negative results for small regions only with noise higher than 2\%.
 Figure~\ref{fig:model_8_noise_CD} provides the complete comparison of the solution error for results obtained by our framework for various levels of noise between 0\% and 5\%.
 We close this section by concluding on using 0.5\% noise for the rest of the numerical experiments shown in this paper.